NOC-EO/twlviewer/README.md

 ## 2. Running the code

-In the terminal window opened in the **twlviewer** directory with the `twlviwer` environment activated (only needs to be activated if it wasnt done from the previous step) by enter the following commands one at a time:
+In the terminal window opened in the **twlviewer** directory with the `twlviwer` environment activated (only needs to be activated if it wasnt done from the previous step) enter the following commands one at a time to start an iPython session:

 ```
 conda activate twlviewer
 jupyter notebook
 ```

-This will open a iPython session in your brower where you can run the cells and view your data.
+This will open a iPython session in your brower where you can open the `twlviewer` notebook and run the cells to view TWL data.
+Two eample datsets have beeen included here in the `data` directory.